 He sighed.
 It had been a bad few days.
 Money had been lost, senior staff were involved and looking to point the finger at someone, and Alan was self-aware enough to realise that the quiet guy in the corner was the most likely target.
-He leant back against the wall and sighed again, blowing out his cheeks in an attempt to quell the rising panic he felt.
-He was too old to be made redundant now and working in the local supermarket didn’t feel like a positive step.
+He leant back against the cistern and sighed again, blowing out his cheeks in an attempt to quell the rising panic he felt.
+He was too old to be 'let go' now and working in the local supermarket didn't feel like a positive step.
 It was probably better to get back and try and quietly sort this out before the rest of the smelly brown stuff hit the fan.

 As he mentally prepared himself for the foray back into the grey carpeted hell known as the Accounts Department, the main door to the toilets swung violently open, slammed off the door containing Alan's personal throne, and someone hurtled into the stall next door.
 Feet appeared briefly in the gap under the adjoining cubicle walls and there was a brief stream of invective.